 Does eToro charge commission on stocks?
 No - stock and ETF trades are $0 commission.
 The cost comes from the bid-ask spread and currency conversion fees on non-USD deposits.

 What is the minimum deposit for Israeli investors? $10,000.
-This is significantly higher than most other countries where the minimum is $50-$200.
+This is significantly higher than most other countries where the minimum starts from $50.
 It’s a real barrier for new Israeli investors.

 What is the currency conversion fee on eToro?
 It depends on your account currency.
 ILS deposits pay approximately 1.5%.
 EUR and GBP account holders may pay around 0.5% or less, especially on eToro Club tiers.
 Check your specific account type.